Barsik-Barbosik/Zoom-Firmware-Editor/README.md

 ZOOM B3n
 ZOOM AC-2
 ZOOM AC-3
-ZOOM G1 Four (modify "GUARDZDL.ZT2" or remove from file table?)
+ZOOM G1 Four *
-ZOOM G1X Four (modify "GUARDZDL.ZT2" or remove from file table?)
+ZOOM G1X Four *
 ZOOM B1 Four *
 ZOOM B1X Four *

-* Firmware updaters for "B1 Four" and "B1X Four" are not yet available (april 2019).
+* - Four-series firmware contains a new file: "GUARDZDL.ZT2".
+Should it be modified or can be simply removed from file list?
 ```
 It seems that both pedal types are not compatible with each other: ZDL-type pedals cannot use ZD2-effects and vice versa.